Exact Matching: Correct Parity and FPT Parameterized by Independence Number: Reducing EM to BCPM in FPT time

 \subsection{Main theorem without oracle access}

-Before looking at the graph classes for which we can solve BCPM efficiently, we will show that the algorithm developed in this section can still output a PM that is very close to optimal, i.e. it contains either $k$ or $k-1$ red edges.
-This strengthens the results of \cite{elmaalouly2022exacttopk} by reducing the constraint violation to at most one red edge at the expense of an FPT (parameterized by the independence number) instead of a polynomial running time.
+Although an FPT algorithm parameterized by the independence number for general graphs still requires an algorithm for BCPM, the following theorem shows that without relying on BCPM the algorithm developed in this section can still output a PM that is very close to optimal, i.e. it contains either $k$ or $k-1$ red edges (the proof is similar to that of \Cref{thm:main-thm-alpha} and left for the Appendix).

-\begin{theorem} There exists an algorithm such that given a "Yes" instance of EM, it outputs a perfect matching with either $k-1$ or $k$ red edges in time $f(\alpha)n^{O(1)}$. \end{theorem}
+\begin{theorem}$(\star)$ There exists an algorithm such that given a "Yes" instance of EM, it outputs a perfect matching with either $k-1$ or $k$ red edges in time $f(\alpha)n^{O(1)}$. \end{theorem}

-\begin{proof} The proof is very similar to that of \Cref{thm:main-thm-alpha}, with some minor modification.
-First, instead of using BCPM to get $M$ and $M'$ for the input of the algorithm of \Cref{sec:algorithm}, we will simply let $M$ be a PM with a minimum number of red edges, and $M'$ a PM with a maximum number of red edges.
-Observe that such PMs can be computed in polynomial time by giving red edges positive or negative weights (to get $M$ and $M'$ respectively) and blue edges zero weights, and using any algorithm for minimum weight perfect matching that runs in deterministic polynomial time.
-Note that if any of the two matchings we are looking for did not exist, then the EM-instance would be a "No"-instance.
-Now we apply the algorithm of \Cref{sec:algorithm} on the EM-instance with $M$ and $M'$ as input and consider a solution matching to be a PM that contains either $k-1$ or $k$ red edges.

-Our goal is to again prove that if the EM-instance is a "YES" instance, then the following must be true: \begin{itemize} \item[(a)] Phase 1 runs in polynomial time and outputs two PMs $M$ and $M'$ such that $r(M) \leq k \leq r(M')$ and $r(M') - r(M) \leq t$ (for $t = 16\cdot 4^{\alpha}$). \item[(b)] Phase 2 runs in polynomial time and either outputs a PM with $k-1$ or $k$ red edges (and the algorithm terminates) or a PM $M$ such that there exists a PM $M^*$ with $r(M^*) = k$ and $|E(M \Delta M^*)| \leq 2^{\alpha^{O(1)}}$ (for appropriately large constants). \item[(c)] If the algorithm did not terminate in Phase 2, then Phase 3 runs in time $f(\alpha)n^{O(1)}$ and outputs a PM with $k$ red edges. \end{itemize}

-It is easy to see that if all of the above items hold, then the algorithm runs in time $f(\alpha)n^{O(1)}$ and always outputs a PM with $k$ or $k-1$ red edges if one exists.
-Note that (a) and (c) again follow directly from \Cref{th:falphacloseparity} and \Cref{prop:smallsetcycles} respectively.